New York Training School for Girls: History

 The reformatory was established in 1904 as the only institution in New York state which could provide training for delinquent girls under the age of 16.
 The institute took the place and the buildings of the former House of Refuge for Women.
 It was located on the east side of the Hudson River, with a "famous view" of the Catskill mountains.
-In the beginning there were seven, three-story, well-established cottages for 26 girls on average, several sport fields, office buildings and a chapel.
-The institution was led by a superintendent and each cottage had a teacher and a few officers.
+In the beginning there were seven, three-story, well-established cottages for 26 girls on average, several sports fields, office buildings and a chapel.
+A superintendent led the institution and each cottage had a teacher and a few officers.
 The teacher, or "house mother" played the part of the parents, and officials such as kitchen officials were responsible for leading the activity of the girls.

 Methods of reformation

 Early years

 The official aim of the institution was to develop healthy bodily and mental activities in order to make their inmates more likely to "do well after leaving the institution".
 The "reformation" was based on three pillars.